+Shakshuka or shakshouka is a staple dish in North Africa and one of the highlights of Moroccan cuisine.
+It is a dish made of eggs cooked in a highly seasoned tomato sauce.
 Shakshuka comes from the word 'shakshek', which means 'shake' or 'jiggle' in North African Arabic.
-It refers to the action of mixing all the ingredients together in order to prepare this delicious piquant sauce.
+It refers to the action of mixing all the ingredients together in order to prepare this delicious cooking sauce.

 Shakshuka is a dish made of eggs, cooked in a rich Moroccan spiced tomato sauce with roasted bell peppers and lots of herbs and spices.
 We like to consider Shakshuka as the ultimate one pan dish.

 Taktouka and matbucha are other names for dishes that resemble shakshuka, but unlike shakshuka, matbucha and taktouka are considered cooked salads, and are typically never served with eggs.